zenbrent/vinyl-phantomic/README.md

   - Gulp tests
   - Browserify
   - Different testing frameworks
 - Fix and test the command line API.
-I don't use it so I have been neglecting it... shame on me. ;_;
+I don't use it so I have been neglecting it... shame on me. ;\_;
+- Make vinyl-phantomic be more gulp-plugin-y: https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/README.md

 Pull requests welcome!